 Equally important is understanding when to remain sheltered.
 A clear decision-making framework, reinforced by leadership communication, ensures employees are never left guessing during a crisis.

 Effective communication can be the difference between chaos and control.
 Employees must understand how alerts are issued, who is responsible for contacting emergency services, and the importance of relying on verified information.
 Preventing the spread of rumours maintains focus and ensures coordinated action.
 Assigning specific roles for communication ensures clarity and prevents confusion during critical incidents.
+Modern managed services can help streamline these communications, providing real-time updates to all personnel simultaneously.

 Once the threat has passed, recovery begins.
 An official all-clear should be issued before employees resume normal operations.
 Organisations should hold debriefs to assess what worked, identify areas for improvement, and integrate lessons into future training.
 Support services, such as counselling or employee assistance programmes, can help staff cope with any trauma experienced during the incident, and updating policies and procedures following an incident ensures the organisation continually strengthens its security posture.

 Intruder response procedures are part of a broader commitment to workplace security and safety.
-It’s been found that 21% of employees report safety concerns in their workplace, so when employees see that security is taken seriously, they feel valued and protected.Â
+It’s been found that 21% of employees report safety concerns in their workplace, so when employees see that security is taken seriously, they feel valued and protected.
+This feeling of safety is a key driver in talent retention and operational efficiency.

 Clients and visitors also notice this commitment, building trust and reinforcing your reputation.
 A strong culture of safety ensures resilience, enabling businesses to recover quickly from unexpected threats while protecting people and assets.
+Maintaining high standards is also a requirement for security system certification, which can have a direct impact on your insurance premiums and legal standing.

 Every business must take intruder threats seriously.
 By educating staff on what your employees should know about intruder response procedures, from prevention and awareness to lockdowns, evacuations, communication, and recovery, you equip them with the knowledge and confidence to act effectively.